divyasha2013/Web_Dev/README.md

 # Web_Dev

-All the files contained in this project are related to web development.
+All the files contained in this project were used for teaching purpose, not accepting any PRs.